 NOTE: Individual development is not at the expense of the camp program; i.e. if a participant is clearly not suited for this training, is disruptive to the program and other staff, he or she will be asked to leave.

-The PIT program runs for six weeks from the end of June to the first week in August.
-It always runs from just before Jr 1 to just after Jr 2.
+The PIT program runs for six weeks during the summer.
 The dates are set in April.
 The program is for 16 and 17 year olds.
 It is a free program.
 The teens must apply for the program and then leaders make selections out of the applicants.

 What is PIT?